 At The Sash Window Workshop we often get asked what is the difference between a sash window and casement window by customers.

-To address this uncertainty, we have created an infographic to highlight the main differences, alongside some of the benefits and issues associated with each type of window (click on the image to view a larger version).
+To address this uncertainty, we have created a simple infographic to highlight the main differences, alongside some of the benefits and issues associated with each type of window (click on the image to view a larger version).

 Sash windows generally have a higher air leakage rate than casement windows, as casement windows close by pressing against a frame.
 It is therefore important to ensure that your sash windows are draught proofed.

 Problems with the sash cords or spirals can result in sticking or dropping sashes.
-If your sash windows experience these issues, contact a professional, like The Sash Window Workshop, to fix them for you.
+If your sash windows are draughty or don’t work properly, contact a professional, like The Sash Window Workshop, to fix them for you.

 Casement windows normally open outwards like a door, although some casement windows will open inwards.
 These windows are attached with two or more hinges.

 Casement windows were popular in the Tudor period, before becoming popular again in the Edwardian era.

 One of the benefits of casement windows is that they are harder to break into when the window is locked.
 This is due to the lock being within the frame and the window opening outwards, making it harder for someone to force the window open from outside.